-Dressing well and looking comfortable at the same time in this fashion-forward city can be challenging for most travellers who are used to walking about in plain comfy clothes.
+Dressing well and looking comfortable at the same time in this fashion-forward city can be challenging for most travelers who are used to walking about in plain comfy clothes.

 Italians love stylish clothes.

 So blend incorrectly.
-You need to follow their lead and go for clothes with clean, neutral colours and easy-to-care-for fabrics.
+You need to follow their lead and go for clothes with clean, neutral colors and easy-to-care-for fabrics.